All Open A.S. Positions

 No items found

-Office of the Student Advocate General - (5 Open Positions)
+Office of the Student Advocate General - (1 Open Position)

 The Office of the Student Advocate (OSA) shall facilitate open and honest communication between students and the University by providing free and confidential peer support advice and assistance to any student, student organization, or student group involved in a dispute with the University or any other entity within the University community.
 All staff members of the OSA shall advocate for any student requesting the services of the OSA.
 It is the responsibility of the OSA to give students the tools and information necessary to assist and aid them to either address their situation individually, or to be assisted by an OSA staff member.
 In addition, the OSA shall promote students’ rights as well as work to change and challenge policies of the University on behalf of the students of UCSB.